Child Psychology Degree and Career Guide

 How to Become a Child Psychologist

-In order to become licensed as a child psychologist, a doctoral degree in psychology is required in all states.
-In addition to earning a doctoral degree, candidates must earn supervised postdoctoral experience in their field as well as pass the exams required by your state board of psychology.
+To become licensed as a child psychologist, a doctoral degree in psychology is required in all states.
+Candidates must also complete supervised postdoctoral experience in their field and pass the exams required by your state board of psychology.
 In general, to become a child psychologist, you will need to:

 - Earn a bachelor’s degree and (optionally) a master’s degree in psychology or a related field.